gakuranman/genesis-simple-portfolio/README.md

 ## == Description ==

-This is a lightweight and simple plugin that adds a custom post type ('portfolio') with two clean taxonomies ('types' and 'labels') to your WordPress installation.
-It can be used for creating a portfolio on any WordPress theme, and also includes special support for the Genesis framework.
+This is a lightweight and simple plugin that creates a custom post type ('portfolio') with two clean taxonomies ('types' and 'labels') to your WordPress installation.
+It can be used for creating a portfolio on any WordPress website, and also includes special support for the Genesis framework.

 One or more portfolios can be created with a wide variety of uses, such as a photography album, personal project listings and work services.
 The plugin also features a few nifty extras to enhance the user experience by adding featured image thumbnails and a filtering system to the Portfolio admin menu for easy searching through your items.

 ## == Installation ==